 - Sign up with VisionAware to receive free weekly email alerts for more helpful information and tips for everyday living with vision loss.

 Charles Bonnet Syndrome (CBS) is a condition that causes vivid, complex, recurring visual hallucinations, usually (but not only) in older adults with later-life vision loss.
 It was introduced into the English-speaking psychiatric literature in 1982.

 The "visual hallucinations" associated with CBS can range from animated, colorful, dreamlike images to less complex visions of people, animals, vehicles, houses, and similar everyday images.

-Lighthouse International provides a helpful illustration and definition of CBS "visions," including an important distinction between CBS visions/illusions and delusions:
+Lighthouse International (now Lighthouse Guild) provides a helpful illustration and definition of CBS "visions," including an important distinction between CBS visions/illusions and delusions:

 "[Individuals] who perceive these visions know they're—mirages, of sorts.
 That is, the images are illusions, not delusions.
 The difference is that a person with delusions is convinced that what s/he sees is real.
 [People] with Charles Bonnet Syndrome may initially second-guess themselves but ultimately accept that their perceptions have no substance."

 In other words, adults with CBS are usually in good mental health and come to understand that these illusions or "hallucinations" are not sensate or "real."
 In addition, the illusions associated with CBS are solely visual and do not occur in conjunction with the other senses (hearing, smell, taste, or touch).

 What Causes Charles Bonnet Syndrome?

 An image of a blue moose reflected in a window